ivoyager/ivoyager-changelogs/README.md

 ## Project Changes
 The first two will break external projects using the ivoyager submodule!
 Make changes as needed.
 * [project breaking!]
 The Universe node was moved from the ivoyager submodule to the top level project directory.
 External projects can now add scenes to the simulator root node in the editor (before you could do this only by code).
 * [project breaking!] [universe.gd](https://github.com/ivoyager/project_template/blob/master/universe.gd) now has the constants that define base SI units.
-By "externalizing" this, external projects can now change simulator internal representation of values.
-In particular, constant METER determimes the scale of the simulation.
+By "externalizing" this, external projects can now change simulator internal representation of values (in particular, METER, which sets the scale of the simulation).
 * We are no longer maintaining a "web-deployment" branch for the Planetarium.
 Instead, the master branch *is* the web deployment (e.g., it uses GLES2).
 Basically, our [Web Planetarium](https://www.ivoyager.dev/planetarium/) has become our main "product."
 You can still switch to GLES3 and export a functioning Windows app.

 ## Added